I went for a 150-minute ride with Fitbit Air, Whoop and an ECG Strap. Here’s what I found

 Why does a 15-second timestamp offset matter for heart rate comparison accuracy?

 Accuracy tools such as the DCRainmaker Analyzer calculate statistics by pairing data points at matching timestamps from two devices.
 If one device’s timestamps are offset by 15 seconds, the paired points no longer represent the same instant in time.
-During sections of a ride where heart rate is changing rapidly, such as intervals or climbs, this produces large apparent disagreements that disappear entirely once the offset is corrected.
+During sections of a ride where heart rate is changing rapidly, this produces large apparent disagreements that disappear entirely once the offset is corrected.
 The bias barely changes; the limits of agreement narrow dramatically.
 It is a statistical artefact caused by phase misalignment, not a measurement error.

 Can I share Fourth Frontier ECG data with my cardiologist?